jonathan-poole/qs-admin-guide/docs/system_planning/review_disk_space.md

 At this juncture, the administrator should check the percentage of available free space on each device.
 For shared storage which is administered by other teams (e.g. SAN or NAS devices) confirm with the relevant team(s) as to percentage of available free space.

-If monitoring is **not** configured for any of the enumerated storage dependencies then the administrator should record the percentage in a location for reference on the following month.
+If monitoring is **not** configured for any of the enumerated storage dependencies, then the administrator should record the percentage in a location for reference on the following month.
 This will allow the administrator to build out projections for the storage needs over the next 6-24 months.
 This projection then can be used to justify budget for additional storage for shared storage devices or to anticipate where additional storage should be allocated to VMs (if virtualization is used).

 **Tags**